Two Distant Strangers: Release

+Controversy

-In April 2021, Cynthia Kao posted a video on the social media site TikTok alleging that this film plagiarized a short film she had directed in December 2016 titled Groundhog Day For a Black Man.
-The contents of Kao's film were similar to the plot of Two Distant Strangers, which are both about a black man trying to relive the same day over and over until he can survive a police altercation.
-Furthermore, in 2020, during the George Floyd protests, social media news outlet NowThis contacted Kao about featuring the film on their Facebook and Instagram pages.
-The following year, Netflix released Two Distant Strangers in collaboration with NowThis, excluding any credit of Kao's name or that she had anything to do with the original idea for the movie in any way.
+In April 2021, Cynthia Kao posted a video on the social media site TikTok indirectly alleging that Two Distant Strangers was inspired by a short film she directed in December 2016 titled Groundhog Day For a Black Man, due to their similar plot and their connections with the social media news outlet NowThis, which led to accusations of plagiarism.

+Two Distant Strangers and Groundhog Day For a Black Man are both about a black man trying to relive the same day over and over until he can survive a police altercation.
+In 2020, during the George Floyd protests, NowThis contacted Kao about featuring the film on their Facebook and Instagram pages.
+The following year, Netflix released Two Distant Strangers in collaboration with NowThis.

 NowThis responded to the claims, citing the fact that the film was independently conceived and in final production before they became involved, disputing any connection to Kao.
+Additionally, Travon Free, writer and co-director of the short film, responded that claims of inspiration and plagiarism are "baseless" and "absurd".